Chart Color Schemes

 Residential development activity is lower than average in Dalmeny according to AreaSearch's national comparison of local real estate markets

-Dalmeny has seen minimal residential development activity, with fewer than one dwelling approval per year on average over the past five years (four approvals in total).
-This low level of development reflects the rural nature of the area, where housing projects are typically driven by specific local needs rather than broader market demand.
-It is important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relative statistics.
+Dalmeny has had minimal residential development activity with less than 1 dwelling approval annually over the past five years, totaling just 4 approvals.
+This low level of development reflects its rural nature, where housing needs drive development rather than broad market demand.
+Notably, the small number of approvals can significantly impact annual growth and relativity statistics on an individual project basis.

-Dalmeny's development levels are substantially lower compared to the Rest of NSW, and this pattern is also below national averages.
+Dalmeny's development levels are substantially lower than those in the Rest of NSW, and this pattern is also below national averages.

 Frequently Asked Questions - Development